anshgandhi123/pset-8-skeleton/README.md

 We're all tic-tac-toe experts now, right?
 Good, because it's time to modify and enhance the app we wrote together.

-If you didn't go through the Tic-Tac-Toe Walkthrough, go and do that now!
+If you didn't go through the [Tic-Tac-Toe Walkthrough](https://github.com/ap-principles-ucvts/tic-tac-toe/blob/master/README.md), go and do that now!
 It's important you understand the steps we took to build the original app.
-Sure, you might be able to get away with skipping some steps for this problem set, but I promise you'll be hopelessly lost in Problem Set 9.
+Sure, you might be able to get away with skipping some steps for this problem set, but I promise you'll be hopelessly lost on [Problem Set 9](https://github.com/ap-principles-ucvts/pset-9-skeleton/blob/master/README.md).

 ## Getting Started